How a 90-second documentary changed a filmmaker's career

 Daniel Simpkins' prize-winning film was shot on his uncle's farm in Wiltshire, UK.
 "A lot of modern documentaries are very handheld and in-your-face," he says.
 "Farm Life felt more like reflecting on the subject, in the sense that I'm taking a step back and observing." © Daniel Simpkins

 When filmmaker Daniel Simpkins was loaned some camera equipment for a few days, he had no idea he would use it to make an award-winning film.
-Yet a few months later, he walked away with the Grand Prize in Canon's new UK short film competition, Stories in Motion.
+Yet a few months later, he walked away with the Grand Prize in Stories in Motion, Canon UK's short film competition hosted in 2023.

 Daniel's film Farm Life is a beautifully-made documentary – just 90 seconds long – about a young farmer named Jeff.
 Thoughtful, understated and shot in a letterbox format, it consists of still and carefully-composed shots, with only Jeff's voiceover and ambient sounds from the farm on the soundtrack.
 The inspiration to make it came from Daniel's own family background.